iori-yja/iron-streaming-example/README.md

 The pic below is a screenshot of an experiment that runs this server and parallelly requests to it.

+The `curl` command is stucking because the thread for request handling is occupied by request which can be seen above window.

 ![Screenshot of an experiment; two parallel request](streaming_test.png)